Skip to content

 Note

-The following configuration information applies to Guance and the high availability OpenSearch deployment scenario.
+The following configuration information is for Guance and high availability OpenSearch deployment scenarios.

 K8s-node04 192.168.100.105 opensearch, master, coordinating 4 CPU, 16G MEM, 100G DISK /data:20G